 Type of project:

-Private property of Habari Maalum + communal property of Arusha
+Private property of Habari Maalum College + communal property in Arusha region

 How we support the UN Sustainable Development Goals (SDGs)

-- Improve school environment for students and staff
+- Improve the school environment for staff and students

-- Provide shades and shelters for the public
+- Create shades and shelter for the residents

 - Efficiently increase natural carbon sinks at scale

 - Contribute to climate change adaptation and protect biodiversity

 - Improve land productivity

 - Build a mutually beneficial and inclusive partnership between companies and local community